praqma-thi/wf-test/README.md

 # Worfklow test

-This project contains a Jenkinsfile showinf off a simple workflow which runs builds differently based on branch names.
+This project contains a Jenkinsfile showing off a simple workflow which runs builds differently based on branch names.

 * builds for branches matching `ready/*` will be:
 	* merged into `master`